Find Your Happy Place On Our Trails

 A Quick Jaunt

-Sturgeon River Preserve The character of this property is wild: the old cedar and hardwood swamps, mossy forest floor and huge number of upland maples bearing elk rubs, marks from the second largest elk herd east of the Mississippi.
+Sturgeon River Preserve The character of this property is wild: the old cedar and hardwood swamps, mossy forest floor and a huge number of upland maples bearing elk rubs, marks from the second largest elk herd east of the Mississippi.
 Bull elk use small trees to remove the velvet from their antlers creating “rubs,” which are frequently seen in this area.
 Enjoy a .75 mile hike, bird watching, cross-country skiing, snowshoeing, fishing and similar low-impact activities at this preserve.
 Take Old 27 North to Whitmarsh Road and go east three miles.
 A small parking area is available alongside the road.

 Five Lakes Natural Area Owned by Gaylord Community Schools and managed by the Otsego Conservation District, Five Lakes Natural Area is always open to the public for non-motorized activities such as: picnics, leisurely strolls, walking your dog, hiking, snowshoeing, cross country skiing and wildlife viewing.
 This natural area offers 1.1 miles of narrow flat trails.
 Take M-32 west to Murner Road.
 Turn right on Murner Road and travel north until you reach Five Lakes Road (1 mile).
 Turn left onto Five Lakes Road and follow it for approximately 0.5 miles until you see the Gaylord Community Schools sign on your right.